klimbeta/klimbeta/docs/reference/CompType/BetaRoute.md

 ### ⏳ Timelimit

-Climber has one minute to view the Route from the ground without contacting it.
-There is no time limit once the Climber is on the Route.
+Each Climber has 50 seconds to view the Route from the ground without contacting it.

+After a climber's viewing time is over, the climber has 10 seconds to start the route.

+Once on the Route the Climber has a maximum of 2 minutes to complete the Route.

 Resting on the Route can reduce a Climber's Execution Score.

 ### Using a Bouldering Route